 \subsection{Ultraviolet and optical follow-ups}

-Figure~\ref{fig:zlim} enables us to derive the following conclusions, namely:
+Figure~\ref{fig:zlim} enables us to derive the following conclusions:

-i) If choked jets are embedded in RSG progenitors, UV(O) signal from SBOs by ULTRASAT(ZTF) can be detected out to $z\sim0.08(0.06)$, corresponding to luminosity distances of $\sim 360(270)~\rm Mpc$, if the SBO occurred $\sim4(10)$ days before detections.
-Later emissions, as well as signals from times closer to the SBO, can still exceed the sensitivity of the detectors only for closer Type II SNe.
+(i) For RSG progenitors, a UV (optical) signal from SBOs by ULTRASAT (ZTF) can be detected out to $z\sim0.24 (0.19)$, corresponding to luminosity distances of $\sim 1.2~\rm Gpc~(920~\rm Mpc)$ when the SBO occurred $\sim4(10)$ days before detections.
+Later emissions, as well as signals from times closer to the SBO, can still exceed the sensitivity of the detectors only for closer SNe II.

-ii) If choked jets are embedded in BSG progenitors, the probability of detecting a analogous signal is smaller than RSGs because of the different stellar envelopes resulting into a weaker emission, as discussed in Section~\ref{sec:rate}.
-In particular, ULTRASAT(ZTF) can detect SBO signals from BSGs located up to $z\sim0.023(0.017)$, i.e., from luminosity distances of $\sim 100(75)~\rm Mpc$.
-About ten days after the SBO, the signal from BSGs is not visible anymore, unlike the one from RSGs that is instead detectable for several weeks.
-Furthermore, we highlight that our predictions about the maximum redshift reachable by ZTF are consistent with published results about the ZTF SN sample, whose public survey probes Type II SNe out to approximately $z<0.05$ \citep{ztf_ccsn}.
+ii) For BSG progenitors, the probability of detecting an analogous signal is lower than RSGs because of the different stellar envelopes, which cause a weaker emission, as discussed in Section~\ref{sec:rate}.
+In particular, ULTRASAT (ZTF) can detect SBO signals from BSGs located up to $z\sim0.07(0.05)$, that is, from luminosity distances of $\sim 310(220)~\rm Mpc$.
+About three weeks after the SBO, the signal from BSGs is no longer detectable by both detectors, whereas the signal from RSGs remains detectable for six months.
+Furthermore, we highlight that our predictions about the maximum redshift reachable by the ZTF are consistent with published results about the ZTF SN sample, whose public survey probes SNe II out to approximately $z<0.05$ \citep{ztf_ccsn}.

-These results are expected to help the scientific community in constraining the progenitor of Type II SNe observed in both UV and O wavelengths via ULTRASAT and ZTF-like instruments, as well as in identifying possible choked jets taking advantage of a multi-wavelength strategy.
-In fact, if the UV/O emission lasts more than ten days, this may indicate that such a choked jet was embedded in a RSG star.
-Moreover, the lack of a $\gamma$-ray counterpart (i.e., the associated GRB) points towards the observed emission to come from a choked jet, given that successful GRBs exploded at the distances here discussed are typically detected by current instruments.
-Note that missing $\gamma$ rays can also result from off-axis GRBs that, despite of the presence of a successful jet, do not point directly towards Earth, hence their beamed emission would not be detected.
-However, their SBO emission is expected to last much less than what considered in this work.
-For large viewing angle models, in fact, the SBO luminosity suddenly reaches the peak value and declines.
-In other words, if UV and O emissions are detected over several days, it is reasonable to think that such signals are not related to off-axis GRBs \citep{suzuki2010}.
+These results are expected to help the scientific community in constraining the progenitor of SNe II observed in both UV and optical wavelengths via ULTRASAT and ZTF-like instruments, as well as in identifying possible choked jets taking advantage of a multi-wavelength strategy.
+When the UV and optical emission lasts more than ten days, this may indicate that the progenitor was a RSG star.
+Moreover, the lack of a $\gamma$-ray counterpart (i.e. the associated GRB) indicates that the observed emission stemmed from a choked jet because successful GRBs exploded at the distances discussed here are typically detected by current instruments.